rvaser/bioparser/README.md

 ![image](https://travis-ci.org/rvaser/bioparser.svg?branch=master)

 Bioparser is a c++ implementation of parsers for several bioinformatics formats.
 It consists of only one header file containing template parsers for FASTA, FASTQ, MHAP, PAF and SAM format.
+It also supports compressed files with gzip.

 ## Dependencies